 Miami Waterkeeper uncovered a partially-treated sewage leak in the ocean outfall pipes near Key Biscayne and Fisher Island in 2016.
 Records requests revealed that the County had ignored this leak for over a year.
 Sending a notice of intent to sue and alerting the public, the leak was shut down within days.
 We estimate that over 10 million gallons spilled before it was finally stopped.
 You can read more about it here.

-Keeping Florida Power and Light's Nuclear Reactor Safe
+Keeping Florida Power and Light's nuclear reactor safe

 Miami Waterkeeper and co-litigants are challenging FPL’s lengthy operating extension request for Turkey Point power plant.
-Miami Waterkeeper joined with co-litigants NRDC, Friends of the Earth, and SACE, to challenge FPL's request to extend the operating license of Turkey Point for an unprecedented 80 year operating time (until 2053).
-Considering the sea level risk of the location of the plant and the current pollution emanating from the cooling canal system, this seems like a bad idea.
+Miami Waterkeeper joined with co-litigants NRDC and Friends of the Earth to challenge FPL's request to extend the operating license of Turkey Point for an unprecedented 80-year operating time (until 2053).
+The plant currently emits significant pollution into Biscayne Bay and is severely unprepared for impending sea level rise.
 We are currently appealing to the D.C.
 Circuit Court.
 You can read more about it here.